The AI-Native Company Blueprint

 If we equate the read trust boundary with a repo, conceptually, each repo has exactly one agent.
 The agent knows the entire repo — all its code, knowledge, playbooks, tasks, and every person's folder within it.
 This is a strict 1:1 mapping: three repos, three agents.

-The agent is not a personal assistant — it is an organizational entity.
+The agent is an organizational entity.
 The leaf agent is the engineering and product organization.
 The ops agent is the operations, HR, and finance function.
 The root agent is company governance.

 This design enables hyper-personalization: when a human starts a conversation, the agent loads that person's personal context (from their personal/<name>/ folder) to adapt its behavior — preferences, mental model, ongoing work, communication style.
 But the agent always retains full awareness of the repo, including other people's context.